|Antique Nysilk brand skirt braid, part of a spool of 72 yards|

 Can't see it embedded?
 Here's the YouTube link: https://youtube.com/shorts/1_

-You can guess how this sort of braid will help a bit.
+You can guess how this sort of braid will help.
 Bound to the skirt hem, it will encourage the skirt hem on a long skirt into more handsome ripples.
 This was done with velvet or velveteen fabric, too, but a pre-made braid is easier to work with.
 You can rather imagine what it looks like by examining the illustration of the young woman in the Delineator ad.
 The end result is an improved hemline.
 Regal?
-Well...that may be a bit much, but tidier, anyhow.
+Well...that may be a stretch, but tidier, anyhow.

 You find skirt braid often on heavy skirts or wool skirts.
 One of the skirts in my collection has it in the form of brush braid...an 1890s skirt.
 That was another decade in which skirt braid was an especially popular thing.
 I haven't seen skirt braid on Edwardian summer muslin or linen skirts in my collection or in cotton print skirts when I look for it in pictures online.
 Which is not to say it wasn't used: I just haven't a scrap of evidence.